The House Behind the Cedars: Production

 The House Behind the Cedars was adapted from the 1900 novel by the American writer Charles W. Chesnutt.
-Chesnutt was of mixed race and predominately European ancestry, with a portion of African.
-He grew up in the "black" community, where his ancestors had been classified because of slavery.
+Chesnutt was of mixed-race and predominately European ancestry, with a portion of African.
+He grew up in the "Black" community, where his ancestors had been classified because of slavery.
 He explored issues of race among those of similar mixed-race descent, particularly in the postwar South.
 This is the second of two Oscar Micheaux films based on Chesnutt's books.
 His 1926 production of The Conjure Woman was the first, based on a story in Chesnutt's collection by that name published in 1899.

-Micheaux promoted The House Behind the Cedars by calling attention to the current scandal in New York scandal related to the legal proceedings of Leonard Rhinelander, a wealthy socialite who sought to have his marriage to Alice Jones annulled after he discovered her mixed-race parentage.
-This took place after they had married.
+Micheaux promoted The House Behind the Cedars by calling attention to the current scandal in New York related to the legal proceedings of Leonard Rhinelander, a wealthy socialite who sought to have his marriage to Alice Jones annulled after he discovered her mixed-race parentage.
 Although the plot of The House Behind the Cedars differed significantly from the Rhinelander case, the film's advertising campaign noted its similarities to the contemporary legal case.
 Advertising included statements such as, "An Amazing Parallel to the Famous Rhinelander Case!", and "Rhinelander Case at the Regent".
 A longer account said, "The House Behind the Cedars is a remarkable parallel to the famous Rhinelander Case ...
 It tells the story of a beautiful mulatto girl who poses as white, and is wooed and won by a young white millionaire.
 Although worried, she does not betray her secret.
 Then comes the discovery as in the Rhinelander case."

 Lawrence Chenault, who played the white aristocrat, was a light-skinned, mixed-race actor.
 Shingzie Howard, who played Rena, was also of mixed race.
 She had previously starred in Micheaux's films The Virgin of the Seminole and Uncle Jasper's Will.